Farm Subsidy Reform: What the Data Shows About Fixing American Agriculture

 Consolidate into 20–30 Core Programs

 157 programs is unmanageable.
 Merge overlapping programs, eliminate zombie programs, and create clear categories.
 This alone could save billions in administrative costs while making the system navigable for the small farmers who need it most.
+Start with the 43 zombie programs that serve almost nobody, then merge overlapping commodity and conservation programs.

 See zombie programs →Implement Real Payment Caps

 Current $125K payment limits are easily circumvented through LLCs, partnerships, and spousal entities.
 Reform should cap total household agricultural subsidies regardless of entity structure, with the savings redirected to small and mid-size operations.
+A hard cap of $250K per household — with no entity-structuring workarounds — would redirect billions to smaller operations or taxpayer savings.

 See payment limit analysis →Create Emergency Spending Guardrails

 Emergency farm programs should have automatic sunset clauses (2 years max), spending caps tied to the baseline budget, and mandatory GAO review before extension.
 The current system treats every crisis as unprecedented, creating permanent spending.
+CCC authority should require congressional notification for programs exceeding $5 billion.

 See COVID spending analysis →Means-Test Large Operations